Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 <br>

-The User Stories created for referance within the Agile framework were derived from both the Epics created and also the empathetic User Stories I created as a result of planning research during the 'User Experience Design' phase of the project.
-I used GitHub Issues to create cards for Agile User Stories, Development Tasks and Bugs.
+The User Stories created for reference within the Agile framework were derived from both the Epics created and also the empathetic User Stories I created as a result of planning research during the 'User Experience Design' phase of the project.
+I used GitHub Issues to create cards for Agile User Stories, Development Tasks, and Bugs.

 The structure of a MyPSE.ie Agile User Story can be seen below.